invertome/SICB2023_Workshop/installation/readme.md

 bash install_linux.sh /home/User1/Desktop/workshop/

-# Once installation/downloads complete, please load the new conda environment, and run the install checks to make sure the dependencies
+# Once installation/downloads complete, please restart your terminal, load the new conda environment, and run the install checks
-# are working.
+# to make sure the dependencies are working.
 Remember to update the paths to the ones you previously set.

 conda activate sicb2023
 cd /home/User1/Desktop/workshop/